 Figuring out how to read the Virgil Flowers books in order is rather quite simple as the chronological and publication order are one and the same.

 As well, since Flowers reports to Davenport at the BCA, there is overlap between the two series.
-In fact, the final two novels on this list of Virgil Flowers books in order feature both characters in leading roles; the books are the latest installments in both series.
-This is why those two books below have an asterisk.
+In fact, the final three novels on this list of Virgil Flowers books in order feature both characters in leading roles; the books are the latest installments in both series.
+This is why those three books below have an asterisk.

 Virgil does appear in some other books within the Lucas Davenport series, also known as the Prey series; however, those appearances are more in a supporting role.